tongthanhdat009/Airline-Ticket-Booking-Website/README_ENV_SETUP.md

 **Setup Steps:**
 1. Register at [VNPay Sandbox](https://sandbox.vnpayment.vn/)
-2. Get your TMN Code and Secret Key from the merchant portal
+2. Get your TMN Code and Secret Key from the merchant portal.
 3. Configure the return URLs in your VNPay dashboard

 ---